polleverywhere/phantom-cluster-webfonts/README.md

 ### PhantomQueuedClusterServer

-This extends `PhantomClusterServer`, so includes all of their methods/events/properties.
+This extends `PhantomClusterServer`, so it includes all of their methods/events/properties.

 #### Methods